Th4nosMyl/Th4nosMyl/README.md

 Computer Science Student
 ------------------------

 Hello!
 I am a computer science student thriving in the vibrant city of Athens.
-So engrossed in data manipulation, so I am on a mission to uncover some hidden truths within numbers.
+I am engrossed in data manipulation and trying to uncover some hidden truths within numbers.
 However, it goes far beyond lecture rooms and algorithms for me.
 Life is an unfolding classroom and I am here just for it.
 Eager to unravel the intricacies of data but maybe more importantly, a perennial life learner At least every new lesson regardless of how small or big it could be does slowly mold me into a better me.
 The beauty of knowledge lies in its endlessness.
 Not only do I open my mind to learning, but I also embrace it completely.
 The more information you have, the greater contribution you can make; hence an unending cycle that drives my personal and professional growth forward.

 *   🌍  I'm based in Athens, Greece